fangwei123456/spikingjelly/docs/source/clock_driven_en/0_neuron.rst

 Spike neuron model
 -----------------------------------------------
-In ``spikingjelly``, we agree that only a pulse can be output, that is, a neuron with 0 or 1 can be called a "spike neuron".
+In ``spikingjelly``, we agree that only a spike can be output, that is, a neuron with 0 or 1 can be called a "spike neuron".
 Networks that use spiking neurons can also be called Spiking Neural Networks.
 ``spikingjelly.clock_driven.neuron`` defines various common spike neuron models.
 We take ``spikingjelly.clock_driven.neuron.LIFNode`` as an example to introduce spike neurons.